 Join us as a Business Analyst with the Home Office

-(Croydon Full-time, Permanent)
+(Croydon and remote at present, Full-time, Permanent)

 At Capita, we support clients across a range of sectors, including local Government, central Government, education, transport, health, life and pensions, insurance and other private sector organisations.
 We support with expertise applied by the talent across our business in combination with technology, insight and analytics to keep our clients ahead of change, sharper than competitors and more efficient than ever – and we always need new talent to help us achieve our goals.

 We are currently recruiting for interesting and exciting positions at the Home Office.
 The Home Office keeps the UK secure and prosperous; protects its citizens, residents and visitors and their property; and upholds rights, liberties and the rule of law.
 We lead on immigration and passports, drugs policy, crime and fire policy, counterterrorism and work to ensure visible, responsive and accountable policing in the UK.

 The Child Abuse Image Database (CAID) Programme is expanding its team to deliver the CAID Transformation Programme, which will increase the number of products it offers, as well as delivering an updated national platform to support new capabilities for use by UK Law Enforcement.
 CAID provides UK Law Enforcement (UKLE) with a capability to significantly improve the outcome of investigations involving indecent images of children (IIoC).